o0101/c3s/README.md

-# tape.css
+# maskingtape.css

 Block off where you want your styles to apply.
-Control the cascade.
+Control the drips, er...
+I mean, the cascade.

 A CSS-in-JS template tag library inspired by emotion, styled-components and so on.